Home > Become a Notary > How to Become a New Jersey Notary

 How do I update my address on my New Jersey notary commission?

-If your address on file with the state treasurer changes, you must update it online at https://www.njportal.com/DOR/Notary/
+If a New Jersey notary’s address on file with the state treasurer changes, they must update the information online on the New Jersey State Treasurer’s website.

 How do I change my name on my notary commission in New Jersey?